rxlabz/panache/README.md

 A [Flutter](https://flutter.io) [Material Theme](https://docs.flutter.io/flutter/material/ThemeData-class.html) editor ( :warning: tablet layout for now)

-Panache helps you to create beautiful theme for your Flutter applications.
+Panache helps you to create beautiful [Material](http://material.io) themes for your Flutter applications.
-Customize components colors and shape, and export the generated .dart containing your theme to Google drive.
+Customize components colors and shape, and export the generated theme.dart to your Google drive.

 ![home](docs/home.png)